 Upon moving, I arranged all 3 of us to arrive on Social Tourist Visa’s, where we could have just arrived on a paid VOA (Visa on Arrival) at the airport, which would have been a much cheaper option and have also seen us through to the required timeframe for travel to Singapore to collect the Student Visa’s… this fact of needing to leave Indonesia meant that I then also had to reapply for my Social Visa all over again to also collect in Singapore.
 Disappointingly, I had only just completed this process 8 weeks earlier in Australia!

 It was planned that Chris would simply enter Bali on the Paid VOA each time, as his stays would not exceed the 60-day Immigration limit.

-However, we decided to change this plan in February on recommendation of our Visa Agent, to avoid any suspicion or cause for denied entry at Immigration!
+However, we decided to change this plan in February on recommendation of our Visa Agent, to avoid any suspicion or cause for denied entry at immigration!

 One of the greatest benefits being expat is meeting new friends who are from countries all around the world!
-Both boys were surrounded by friends at school who seemed more worldly & almost more mature for their age, as they had many experiences to share of backgrounds from different parts of the world… sports, news, travel; new friends brought many new ideas & daily insights into a world outside of our own.
+Both boys were surrounded by friends at school who seemed more worldly and almost more mature for their age, as they had many experiences to share of backgrounds from different parts of the world… sports, news, travel; new friends brought many new ideas and daily insights into a world outside of our own.

 What do you still miss back in Australia?

 Family would be the biggest element that we all miss, as we now build regular family connections via online video calls, emails, messages and GIFs!
 Communication with immediate family is regular and in many ways we talk/communicate more frequently than when we lived 20 mins away!
 However, on significant events and milestones like birthdays the distance is definitely intensified.